statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient._constructor_.md

 ## Remarks

-It is possible to pass in a , which simulates the behaviour of a wallet without requiring an iframe or browser.
+It is possible to pass in a [fake channel provider](./channel-client.fakechannelprovider.md)<!-- -->, which simulates the behaviour of a wallet without requiring an iframe or browser.
 Useful for development.